 Jimmy Chan: Well, that's where you find things that are missing.

-Birmingham Brown: I'm missing my breakfast.
-Let's find that.
+Birmingham Brown: I missed my breakfast this morning, let's find that.

 Jimmy Chan: Where are you going, Birmingham?
-That's not a door up there!
+There's no door up there!

-Birmingham Brown: It will be in a minute.
+Birmingham Brown: There will be in a minute!

 Due to Toler’s illness, there aren’t as many delightful philosophical quotations in “Shadows Over Chinatown,” but the line, “number two son like flea on dog - always must have fine tooth comb to find same,” is one of many things making it worthwhile to take the time and watch this 64 minute movie.